glebodic/Calder-mobile-2d/README.md

 The javascript code relies mostly on P5.js with a custom Node class.
 Each Node instance has two child nodes (left and right).
 Each of the child node may either be another node branch or a terminal leaf.

-The creation and vizualization of nodes rely on code recursion.
+The creation and vizualization of nodes rely on  recursion.

 <img src="./examples/ex1.png" width="600">
 <img src="./examples/ex2.png" width="600">